-nomic specialization for pre-modern ethnic groups.6 In particular, for over 1100 ethnicities, the research constructs novel measures of economic specialization, based on the number of economic activities in which specialization existed in the pre-modern era.
+To empirically test the aforementioned predictions, this research combines geocoded ethnographic, linguistic and genetic data to construct a novel dataset of measures of intra-ethnic diversity and economic specialization for pre-industrial ethnic groups.
+In particular, for over 1100 ethnicities, the research constructs novel measures of economic specialization, based on the number of economic activities in which specialization existed in the pre-industrial era.
 By performing the analysis at the ethnic level, the research sidesteps potential pitfalls from the aggregation of data (e.g., to the country level).
 Thus, the analysis focuses on the effects of intra-ethnic diversity, mitigating the potential confounding effects of country-level inter-ethnic diversity, which have been widely explored in the literature.

 A major challenge for the analysis is the measurement of diversity within an ethnic group in the past.
 The lack of direct measures of skills, preferences or other relevant intergenerationally transmitted traits for individuals within an ethnicity, rules out the direct measurement of historical intra-ethnic diversity in those specific traits.
-However, the research addresses this challenge by using measures of intra-ethnic genetic and linguistic diversity.
-In particular, language and genetic material are also intergenerationally transmitted, and as shown below, share with other intergenerationally transmitted traits a common historical source of exogenous variation.
-Based on this fact, the analysis employs these measures as proxies of historical intra-ethnic diversity in intergenerationally transmitted of traits.
-Moreover, it shows that even if genetic and linguistic diversity do not have a direct effect on the division of labor, they still capture the effect of diversity in relevant traits of the population.
-Thus, the measures of genetic and linguistic diversity capture general aspects of historical intra-ethnic diversity, above and beyond genes and phonemes.7
+To address this problem, Ashraf and Galor (2013b) have suggested using measures of genetic diversity as proxies for population diversity, which have been widely used in the ensuing literature.
+Our research generalizes this approach and addresses this challenge by additionally introducing novel measures of intra-ethnic linguistic diversity.
+In particular, language and genetic material are also intergenerationally transmitted, and as shown below, share with other intergenerationally transmitted traits the common historical source of exogenous variation identified by Ashraf and Galor (2013b).
+Based on this fact, our analysis employs these measures of genetic and linguistic diversity as proxies of historical intra-ethnic diversity in intergenerationally transmitted traits.
+Moreover, it shows that even if genetic and linguistic diversity do not have a direct effect on